svianaj/OSVAS/README.md

   2. **NWP-like conditions**: Uses the same physiographic datasets as operational NWP runs.
 This can be achieved by running PGD for every site on ATOS, BELENOS, etc (where all phisiographic files are available) and extracting the PGD values to the namelist, or simply run all simulations (PGD-PREP-OFFLINE) under those HPCs.

 ### 4. Download of Validation data from ICOS specialized stations.
-The jupyter notebook ICOS_Flux_downloader retrieves the data and saves it as OBSTABLE sqlite files, which can be used by HARP, custom-made verification scripts or other validation tools.
+The jupyter notebook `ICOS_Flux_downloader.ipynb` retrieves the data and saves it as OBSTABLE sqlite files, which can be used by HARP, custom-made verification scripts or other validation tools.
 Info about the ICOS dataset(s) from where to extract the validation variables must be included in the "Validation_data" section of the yaml files.
 The sampling frequency, how to rename the ICOS variables in the sqlite file and the validation period must also be specified.
+Stations are identified with a Station ID (SID), making possible to write the validation data to a common obstable for all stations.
+This is controlled by common_obstable key in the yaml file (see example below)

 ### Example of yaml config file for "Meteopole" station and syntax (read comments for details)
 ```